vonovak/react-native-theme-control/docs/install.md

 ### Expo

-I'm planning to add Expo support in the near future through a config plugin.
+add `@vonovak/react-native-theme-control` to the `plugins` entry in expo config file, e.g.:

+`"plugins": ["@vonovak/react-native-theme-control"]`

 ## Native files setup:

+There are manual installation steps that need to be performed:

+** Do not do this if you're using the expo config plugin! **

 ### Android